 French Women Don’t Get Fat!
 Is There Scientific Proof?

-The belief that French people don’t get fat is so strong and so widely believed that some scientists have studied this phenomenon to try and understand how a nation that eats more cheese and drinks more wine per capita than the average developed nation isn’t more overweight.
+The belief that French people don’t get fat is so strong and so widely believed that some scientists have studied this phenomenon to try to understand how a nation that eats more cheese and drinks more wine per capita than the average developed nation isn’t more overweight.

 The answer I believe is not in the French DNA but rather in the attitudes and habits the French have with regards to food.